• Latest

 Partners are overly dependent on each other to feel fulfilled

-Partners are often too reliant on each other to feel fulfilled in the relationship.
-This can be a problem because it leaves both partners feeling insecure and unfulfilled if one of them cannot meet the other’s needs.
+Partners are often too reliant on each other to feel fulfilled.
+This can be a problem because it leaves both partners feeling insecure and unfulfilled if one cannot meet their needs.

-Often, this leads to one person becoming over-dependent on the other, which can create tension and resentment.
+Often, this leads to one person becoming over-dependent on the other, creating tension and resentment.

 Partners need to have their interests and hobbies outside of the relationship to maintain a sense of independence and self-fulfillment.